wongjustin99/cis4930_notes/_posts/2013-09-20-abstract-factory-2-and-builder.md

 1. Implmentation techniques 3 & 5 require adding *something* to configure
    the AF.
 Should that knowledge be localised?
 Where?
 [200,400]
-2. ~~Why is it easier to extend a SF-based AF than a FM-based one to support addtional operations?~~ (Struck, cos we don't need to do it, MAN!)
+2. ~~Why is it easier to extend a SF-based AF than a FM-based one to support addtional product types?~~ (Struck, cos we don't need to do it, MAN!)

 # Builder (97)